Choice-Architect/memory-locker/learnings/03_enhancement_tasks.md

 **Phase 1: Upstream Configuration Updates**

-1.  **[ ] Update Custom GPT Instructions (`learnings/02_gpt_instructions.md`):**
+1.  **[x] Update Custom GPT Instructions (`learnings/02_gpt_instructions.md`):**
     *   Modify the instructions for date entity extraction.
-    *   Specifically instruct the GPT: "When you extract a date expression, if you can reliably normalize it to a specific date (like 'today' -> 'May 17, 2024', 'next Tuesday' -> 'May 21, 2024', 'last spring' -> 'March 01, 2024', 'first week of May 2025' -> 'May 01, 2025' etc., based on the current date), provide the result as a JSON object containing both the original text and the normalized date in `"Month DD, YYYY"` format: `{\"original\": \"...\", \"normalized\": \"Month DD, YYYY\"}`.
+    *   Specifically instruct the GPT: "When you extract a date expression, if you can reliably normalize it to a specific date (like 'today' -> 'May 17, 2024', 'next Tuesday' -> 'May 21, 2024', 'last spring' -> 'March 01, 2024', 'first week of May 2025' -> 'May 01, 2025' etc., based on the current date), provide the result as a JSON object containing both the original text and the normalized date in `"Month DD, YYYY"` format: `{"original": "...", "normalized": "Month DD, YYYY"}`.
 Use the *start date* for ranges like weeks or seasons.
 If you cannot reliably normalize it (e.g., complex strings with specific times like 'April 28th, 2025, from 2:00 AM to 4:00 AM UTC'), provide only the original extracted string."
     *   Verify examples match the target format.

-2.  **[ ] Update OpenAPI Schema (`openapi.json`):**
+2.  **[x] Update OpenAPI Schema (`openapi.json`):**
     *   Navigate to the `components.schemas.ExtractedEntities.properties.dates.items` definition.
     *   Change its type definition to accept *either* a `string` *or* an `object` using `oneOf`:
         ```json